PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 05:55:13
+Last updated: 2024-04-12 05:55:46
-Random Quote: All three of you were being a buch of little a-sholes.
-I was the only reasonable one. - Dustin Henderson
+Random Quote: Stark: "Can I give you a piece of advice?"
+Carter: "I'd rather you didn't." - Peggy Carter